DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Experiments

 \subsection{Component Study}

-To answer the second question, we systematically eliminate the corresponding components of DEAR by defining the following variants:

-\begin{itemize} \item \textbf{DEAR-1}: This variant shares the same architectures with the proposed model, while we train the framework through a supervised learning manner. \item \textbf{DEAR-2}: This variant is to evaluate the effectiveness of RNNs, hence we replace each RNN by two fully-connected layers (FCNs), concatenate recommended or advertised items as one vector and feed it into the corresponding FCN. \item \textbf{DEAR-3}: This baseline leverages the DQN architecture in Figure~\ref{fig:Fig2_DQNs}(b) with an additional input, which represents the location by a one-hot vector. \item \textbf{DEAR-4}: The architecture of this variant does not divide the Q-function into the value function $V(s)$ and the advantage function $A(s, a)$ for the AA. \end{itemize}
+To answer the second question, we systematically eliminate the corresponding components of DEAR by defining the following variants: \textbf{DEAR-1}: This variant shares the same architectures with the proposed model while training the framework through a supervised learning manner. \textbf{DEAR-2}: This variant is to evaluate the effectiveness of RNNs, hence we replace each RNN with two fully-connected layers (FCNs), concatenate recommended or advertised items as one vector and feed it into the corresponding FCN. \textbf{DEAR-3}: This baseline leverages the DQN architecture in Figure~\ref{fig:Fig2_DQNs}(b) with an additional input, which represents the location by a one-hot vector. \textbf{DEAR-4}: The architecture of this variant does not divide the Q-function into the value function $V(s)$ and the advantage function $A(s, a)$ for the AA. \textbf{DEAR-5}: In this variant, we replace the selected ad with a random ad from all candidate ads. \textbf{DEAR-6}: In this variant, we insert the selected ad into a random slot.